longevity-genie/ATOMICA/README.md

 Refer to the jupyter notebook at `tutorials/atomica_net/example_atomica_net.ipynb`

 ### Embedding your own structures
-Make sure to download the ATOMICA model weights and config files from [Hugging Face](https://huggingface.co/ada-f/ATOMICA).
+Make sure you have initialized the Git submodule to access the ATOMICA model weights and config files (see Installation step 1).
+The model files will be available in the `downloads/ATOMICA_checkpoints/` directory.

 **For embedding biomolecular complexes:** process .pdb files with `data/process_pdbs.py` and embed with `get_embeddings.py`.
 See the tutorial for data processing at `data/README.md` [here](https://github.com/mims-harvard/ATOMICA/tree/main/data) and the examples at `data/example`.